anishlamichhane2000/Weather-App/README.md

 # moru_assiqnment

 A new Flutter project.

-this is flutter intern task
+This is flutter intern task by moru

-there is screenshot which include the UI of the weatherApp
+there is screenshot file  which include the UI of the weatherApp

 ## Getting Started